greglank/greglank.github.io/visualization.md

 ### Background

 This project builds on my [Poker Hand History Parser and Database](parser).
 I have a SQLite database of no limit Texas hold 'em hands played with my online poker group since January, 2021.
-Visualization turns the somewhat opaque database into a set of easily-accessible, informative, and fun insights.

 ## Project Description